denwong47/extract_http/README.md

 ## > locate[] > transform
 Optional Dictionary with any keys:
 - [parameter_name] : Dictionary with one or more of the following keys:
-  - source : String, see below
+  - source : String, in Key String format, see below.
   - subsitute : Dictionary, see below
   - type : String, see below
   - embed : String, see below

+[parameter_name] itself is a String in Key String format.
+See separate section below.

 ## > locate[] > transform > [parameter_name] > source
 String, in Format String syntax.
 See Format String section below.